jzbor/moonwm/README.md

 ## Forking
 You are encouraged to fork this project.
-At the moment `config.def.h` might be a little outdated, so you are probably better off just editing `config.h` However please consider the project is not "suckless" neither is that its goal.
+At the moment `config.def.h` might be a little outdated, so you are probably better off just editing `config.h`.
+However please consider the project is not "suckless" neither is that its goal.
-MoonWM should mostly be compatible wtih dwm patches although the huge amount of patches already applied make it a little hard.
+MoonWM should mostly be compatible wtih dwm patches although the huge amount of patches already applied make it a little hard and due to the code being relocated to `src/` you will have to patch them manually.

 ## Credits